I've done a lot of the Occupy Wall Street movement, a lot of 2012 talk, a lot of this, a lot of that.

 That's a cult, okay?

-That's what they're gonna mean.
+That's what they're going to mean.

 But here's the technicality that makes this tricky.

-Theologically, strictly theologically, a cult is any system of religious veneration and devotion directed toward uh a particular figure, maybe sometimes even an object.
+Theologically, strictly theologically, a cult is any system of religious veneration and devotion directed toward a particular figure, maybe sometimes even an object.

 I'm going to highly recommend against doing that.

-I mean, if you're in a theological, if you're in a theology class and you're you're going through all this and wandering through the text and all of this, sure, knock yourself out.
+I mean, if you're in a theological, if you're in a theology class and you're going through all this and wandering through the text and all of this, sure, knock yourself out.

 Okay.

-So how'd that work out for you?
+So, how'd that work out for you?

 It took a while.

-But there, uh so there you are.
+But there you are.

 So there you are.

-Uh, and and Governor Romney is all over the place now.
+And Governor Romney is all over the place now.

-Uh if I and I and I guess if anybody refuses to identify Mormonism as just another branch of Christianity, either Governor Romney or his folks are going to suggest that this is religious bigotry.
+And I guess if anybody refuses to identify Mormonism as just another branch of Christianity, either Governor Romney or his folks are going to suggest that this is religious bigotry.

 It is nothing of the kind.